How we sleep can 'predict' when we're going to die, study says

-revealed that the quality of our sleep and the way we sleep can indicate the emergence of diseases in the future.

 The researchers evaluated 12,000 studies focusing on characteristics of individuals during sleep.
-Outcomes included chin and leg movement, breathing and heart rate.
+Results included chin and leg movement, breathing and heart rate.

++ Sleeping less than eight hours increases the chance of obesity among teens, research says

 Stanford University scientists have developed a system with artificial intelligence to predict a person’s “sleep age” and identify variations that may be directly linked to mortality.